 When Brooklands Watch Company founder Simon Jeffs was looking for a designer for his launch timepiece, he decided to aim for the top and approached Sir Terence Conran.
 The legendary British designer replied quickly in the affirmative.
 Conran had strong personal links with Brooklands – his mother had learned to fly there, and he had happy memories of attending races with his father at the famous banked circuit.
-Sir Terence visited Brooklands to refresh his memory and paid homage to the track, its heritage, and the cars that raced there in the Triple-Four Racing Chronograph’s exquisite design.
+Sir Terence visited Brooklands to refresh his memory and paid homage to the track, its heritage, and the cars that raced there in the exquisite design of the Triple-Four Racing Chronograph Watch.

 Here, we unpack some of the swiss luxury watch’s details and identify their roots in Brooklands history.

 Turn the Brooklands Watch Company Model 1 in your hands and you’ll notice the unique curved perimeter around its face, banked at the exact angle of the Brooklands racetrack.
 The banked track, the brainchild of Surrey landowner Hugh Locke King, cost £150,000 in 1907 (the equivalent of £20 million today) and allowed for high-speed racing and world records.
 As the watch’s perimeter catches the light, you can almost imagine the sight of driver John Cobb hurtling round to push the Brooklands track record to 143.44mph on 7 October 1935.